A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Conclusion and future work

 \section{Conclusion and future work}

 This study introduced a hybrid computational framework that integrates electromechanical phase-field fracture modeling with deep learning–based surrogate models to predict crack propagation in boehmite-reinforced dielectric nanocomposite plates.
-The methodology is rooted in physics-informed simulations that account for both stiffness degradation and permittivity loss due to fracture.
-Two physically meaningful observables--the phase-field damage variable and the electrical potential distribution--were used as training data for ResNet-U-Net convolutional neural networks, enabling pixel-wise crack segmentation.
+The methodology is rooted in high-fidelity physics-based simulations that account for both stiffness degradation and permittivity loss due to fracture.
+Two physically meaningful observables--the phase-field damage variable and the electric potential distribution--were used as training data for ResNet-U-Net convolutional neural networks, enabling pixel-wise crack segmentation.

 The results reveal several key findings: